dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 1. First, to create your Resource Group, from your system's command prompt or terminal window, issue the following command.
 Make sure to replace the ***&lt;name&gt;*** place holder in the `<name>group` name with the naming prefix you chose above.

     > **Note**: Recall that we need to create all of our resources in the same "Location" and that because the N-Series NVidia backed GPU Virtual Machines are currently only availalbe in the "**eastus**" region, we want to sepcify that as the location for our storage account.

+    > **Note**: Remember also that all the commands, with the proper values for the `<name>` and other place holders can be easily copied from the "**[commands.txt](deploy/commands.txt)**" file and pasted into your command prompt.
+This will save you having to type each command, replace the place holders, etc..

     ```bash
     azure group create <name>group --location "eastus"